robertlee12379/to_do_react/README.md

 * Created a web app called To Do that allows users to keep track of tasks
 * Built the stateful <App /> component from scratch and loaded the imported todosData into state
 * Using the array map method, rendered a child component for each todo item in the todosData array and passed the relevant data to it
-* Created an event handler in the App component for when the checkbox is clicked; updated state so that the item with the given id flippsed 'completed' from false to true
+* Created an event handler in the App component for when the checkbox is clicked; passed the method down to the TodoItem component and updated state so that the item with the given id flippsed 'completed' from false to true
 * Stlyed the app with inline styles
 * Utilized: React, JS, HTML, CSS